anees12369/Terraform-Learning/Interview-Qs-.md

 - Then, **Terraform plans and applies** changes to match the two.

 - One of Terraform’s strengths is that it’s **idempotent**, meaning Terraform only makes changes when something is different.
-If nothing has changed, it leaves things as they are.
+If nothing in the config has changed, it leaves things as they are.

 **2. What are the benefits of (IaC)?**